JavaDevShashwat/Unibit-Games-Assignment/README.md

 Second Combination For “8” : [ [ 1,3,2,2], [8,-4,2,2],....,[n,n,n,n] ]<br />
 ### The solution is in the path Unibit_Games_Assignment/src/assignmentQuestion/TwoIntegers.java <br />
 ## OR
-### You can directly paste the URL https://github.com/JavaDevShashwat/Unibit-Games-Assignment/blob/main/Unibit_Games_Assignment/src/assignmentQuestion/TwoIntegers.java
+### You can directly go through the URL https://github.com/JavaDevShashwat/Unibit-Games-Assignment/blob/main/Unibit_Games_Assignment/src/assignmentQuestion/TwoIntegers.java